williamalonso/puppeteer/README.md

 After downloading or cloning the project, run the command `npm i`.

-To run the app, go to the specifc directory and give It the command `npm name_file`.
+To run the app, go to the specifc directory and give It the command `node name_file.js`.

 <h3 align="center">William Alonso</h3>